Evolution and niche separation of culturable anaerobic prokaryotes in hypersaline microbial mats and sediments

 PI: Dr. Stefan Spring

 The hypersaline mats are composed mainly of cyanobacteria in the upper layers and anaerobic bacteria in the deeper zones where the mineralization takes place (Fig. 1).
 While cyanobacteria represent the main primary producers, the function of the non-phototrophic microbial community is largely unknown, but it is thought that distinct types of Bacteria and Archaea play a major role in the precipitation of minerals.
-In the course of this project we could isolate a large number of novel strains from the anoxic zone of the photosynthetically active mat of the Kiritimati Lake 21.
-Based on a preliminary characterization the following guilds of anaerobic heterotrophic bacteria could be identified: Fermentative bacteria, sulfate-reducers and nitrate reducers .
+In the course of this research project we could isolate a large number of novel strains from the anoxic zone of the photosynthetically active mat of the Kiritimati Lake 21 .